rosario-mc/accounting-ledger-app/README.md

 # Accounting Ledger CLI Application

 Hi there!
 I'm Rosario, and this project is really special to me — it's my **very first full Java application**.
-I created this Accounting Ledger as part of my Capstone 1 project for the Java Development Fundamentals course, and I’m proud to say it is complete and working!
+I created this Accounting Ledger as part of my Capstone project for Year Up United, and I’m proud to say it is complete and working!

-This is a simple but powerful **Command Line Interface (CLI)** tool that keeps track of deposits and payments — perfect for personal budgeting or small business bookkeeping.
+This is a simple, but powerful **Command Line Interface (CLI)** tool that keeps track of deposits and payments — perfect for personal budgeting or small business bookkeeping.
 It reads and writes to a `.csv` file so your data sticks with you.

 ---